 Each year, an open enrollment period takes place that allows employees to enroll in their employer-sponsored health insurance.
 It gives you the opportunity to either confirm your current health insurance coverage or to consider signing up for a new plan that better suits your needs.

-When considering your options during open enrollment, there are several factors to take into account.
+When considering your options during the open enrollment, there are several factors to take into account.
 Here they are.

 Changes to Your Health

 First, take a moment to check in with your actual health.
 You’ll want to plan for any upcoming or ongoing medical needs.
 For example, if you know you’ll need surgery in the coming months, take the time to check your insurance plan’s network of doctors.
 This can help you avoid any surprises when it comes to what doctors and services are covered.

 Next, take a moment to consider how your health insurance impacts your budget over the course of the year.
 If you had a high deductible plan with a lower premium, did that work well for you?
 Or, did you have an expensive medical event that caused you to dip into your savings?

 If that’s the case, it’s possible a low deductible plan with a higher monthly premium would better spread out your health care costs over the course of the year.

 If you have expensive prescriptions, be sure to review the prescription benefits your company offers.
 Your employer might work with a prescription discount company that can help reduce your out-of-pocket costs.